 Weight: 1.8 ounces

 This super sleek and lightweight trapper is thin enough that you will barely notice it.
-The lightweight comes from the titanium handle and VG-10 steel.
+The light weight comes from the titanium handle and VG-10 steel.
 This knife is made to stand up to a lot of use.
-It is made in China though so for those of us that remember Boker always being German made, I don’t want you to order this and be surprised.
+It is made in China though so for those of us that remember Boker always being German-made, I don’t want you to order this and be disappointed.

-There are a lot of people that are big fans of this knife and attest to its durability and ease of carry.
-Scales on the grip make it easier to handle than some other metal handled folders out there.
+There are a lot of people that are big fans of this knife and attest to its durability and ease of carrying.
+Scales on the grip make it easier to handle than some other metal-handled folders out there.

 Open Length: 6.75 inches